SublimeLinter/SublimeLinter/docs/linter_settings.rst

 --------
 This setting specifies a list of path patterns to exclude from linting.
 If there is only a single pattern, the value may be a string.
 Otherwise it must be an array of patterns.

-Patterns are matched against a file’s **absolute path** with all symlinks/shortcuts resolved, using |_fnmatch|.
+Patterns are matched against a file’s **absolute path** with all symlinks/shortcuts resolved.
 This means to match a filename, you must match everything in the path before the filename.
 For example, to exclude any python files whose name begins with “foo”, you would use this pattern:

 .. code-block:: json